masoncfrancis/urled/README.md

 ## Why did I build this?

-I built URLed because I was sick of all the other self-hosted URL shorteners being based on PHP and being hard to set up.
+I built URLed because I was sick of so many other self-hosted URL shorteners being based on PHP and being hard to set up.
 I wanted a URL shortener I could run from a single executable and self-host on super minimal hardware.

 ## Getting Started